Bem-vindo à página oficial da Assembleia da República

 Commission for Social Policy, Education, Employment, Research and Culture (SEDEC)

-Commission for Environment, Climate change and Energy (ENVE)
+Commission for the Environment, Climate Change and Energy (ENVE)

 Commission for Natural Resources (NAT)